-82 (i)(2) A party may cite to the record by identifying documents by name and date 83 and then using a short form after the first citation.
-A party may prepare and cite 84 to a paginated appendix of select documents from the record.
-Any such 85 appendix must be filed separately with the party's principal brief.
-86 (i)(3) If a hearing was held regarding the order on appeal, the appellant must 87 order the transcript of the hearing as provided in rule 11(e)(1) within five days 88 after the grant of permission to appeal.
+- 80 (2) A party may cite to the record by identifying documents by name and date and 81 then using a short form after the first citation.
+A party may prepare and cite to a 82 paginated appendix of select documents from the record.
+Any such appendix must 83 be filed separately with the party's principal brief.
+84 (3) If a hearing was held regarding the order on appeal, the appellant must order the 85 transcript of the hearing as provided in rule 11 within five days after the petition is 86 granted. grant of permission to appeal.
+Any transcript(s) must be ordered in - 87 88